No. 18 Tennessee rolls over East Tennessee St 94-62

 UP NEXT

-East Tennessee State: After opening the season with two road losses (Appalachian State and Tennessee), the Bucs will play their home opener Thursday night against USC Upstate.
+East Tennessee Syate: After opening the season with two road losses (Appalachian State and Tennessee), the Bucs will play their home opener Thursday night against USC Upstate.

 Tennessee: A week off will be followed by a trip to the Mohegan Sun Resort in Uncasville, Connecticut, for the 2021 Basketball Hall of Fame Tip-Off.
 Saturday, Tennessee will take on No. 4 Villanova.
 Then, depending on Saturday’s results, Tennessee will meet either No. 7 Purdue or No. 19 North Carolina on Sunday.